 What does this have to do with PLM?
 The answer is everything.
 Selling the complete basketball system in a box to retailers is what initially launched the growth of the product lifecycle for Lifetime.
 Product Lifecycle Management allowed Lifetime to quickly develop virtual product prototypes for retailers before the products physically existed.
 With the use of one system, the company was able to quickly produce prototypes, while developing and shipping the products in time.
 PLM has expedited this company’s time to market by allowing Lifetime to consolidate databases that control product data.
 This has ultimately helped leveraged a faster product release.
-You can watch the full story here.

 ‘A passion for innovation and collaboration’